Get a demo

 Setting up governance for Multi-Family Office

-Even though it may look as MFO is a bad partner due to inevitably arising conflicts of interest, it can play a vital role in building your wealth.
-We created a checklist that helps establish proper governance for a multi-family office.
-An ideal MFO should only be paid by its client and can easily recoup this cost via lower fees elsewhere.
+Even though it may look as a multi-family office is a bad partner due to inevitably arising conflicts of interest, it can play a vital role in building your wealth.
+Families should view these firms as partners in their financial success and work collaboratively to establish clear guidelines and expectations.
+We created a checklist that helps establish proper governance for a family office.
+An ideal firm should only be paid by its client and can easily recoup this cost via lower costs elsewhere.

 ✓ Target to pay above 100k line, but negotiate the fee as AuM growth